LLNL/lbann/docs/layers/learning_layers.rst

 Embedding
 ----------------------------------------

-The Embedding layer is a lookup table to embedding vectors.
+The :python:`Embedding` layer is a lookup table to embedding vectors.

 Takes a scalar input, interprets it as an index, and outputs the corresponding vector.
 The number of embedding vectors and the size of